hellory4n/starry3d/README.md

 # starry3d v0.3.0

+> ![WARNING]
-## WARNING: This is in active development.
+> This is in active development.
 It may be janky, or worse, busted.

 3D renderer for voxel graphics and other fancy crapfrick.